General Admission Policy

 Official Score Reports and Time Limitations of Standardized Tests

-Applicants for admission must have the respective testing agency - Educational Testing Service or the International English Language Testing System (IELTS) - provides the Office of Admissions with official score reports being considered for admission.
+Applicants for admission must have the respective testing agency, Educational Testing Service (ETS) or the International English Language Testing System (IELTS), provide the Office of Admissions with official score reports, which are considered for admission.
 Candidates are responsible for verifying the identification of the correct JHU School upon selecting the electronic delivery of the official examination score report.

-Graduate Record Examinations must have been taken within five years of the start of the desired admission term, and the English language proficiency exam - Test of English as a Foreign Language (TOEFL) or the IELTS proficiency exam - must have been taken within two years of the start of the desired admission term to be considered valid scores for admission consideration.
+Graduate Record Examinations (GRE) must have been taken within five years of the start of the desired admission term.
+The English language proficiency exam - Test of English as a Foreign Language (TOEFL) or the IELTS proficiency exam - must have been taken within two years of the start of the desired admission term to be considered valid scores for admission consideration.

 For the GRE, TOEFL, or other tests administered by Educational Testing Services (ETS), the assigned institution code for the School of Education is as follows: